karima-elhachimi/euri-exercises/topics/react-advanced/slides/react-router.md

 #### Exercise 3.4 - Adapt Login

-- Instead of redirect to home, it should use the state.from
+- Instead of redirecting to home, it should use the state.from
 - if there is none redirect to home

 💡Hints